dbt-labs/docs.getdbt.com/website/blog/2022-05-19-redshift-configurations-dbt-model-optimizations.md

 # Sort keys

 Lastly, let’s talk about sort keys.
 No matter how we’ve **distributed** our data, we can define how data is sorted within our nodes.
-By setting a sort key to, we’re telling Redshift to chunk our rows into blocks, which are then assigned a min and max value.
-Redshift can now use those min and max values to make an informed decision about which data it can skip looking at.
+By setting a sort key, we’re telling Redshift to chunk our rows into blocks, which are then assigned a min and max value.
+Redshift can now use those min and max values to make an informed decision about which data it can skip scanning.

-Imagine that our office workers store the data they’ve been given in filing cabinets.
-Before sorting, there is no **organization** taking place - the papers are just added in the order they’re given.
-Now, imagine that each worker needs to retrieve all paperwork associated to the person who wore a dog mask to the party.
+Imagine that our office workers have no organization taking place with their documents - the papers are just added in the order they’re given.
+Now imagine that each worker needs to retrieve all paperwork associated to the person who wore a dog mask to the party.
 They would need to thumb through every drawer and every paper in their filing cabinets in order to pull out and assemble the information related to the dog-masked person.

 Let’s take a look at the information in our filing cabinet in both sorted and unsorted formats.
 Below is our `anonymous_visitor_profiles` table sorted by `mask_id`: